 If you wish to contact us in connection with the exercise of your rights listed above, contact us at email@example.com.
 Unless we notify you at the time of your request, we will not charge any fee in connection with the exercise of your rights.
-If you are not satisfied with our response, you have the right to complain to or seek advice from a supervisory authority and/or bring a claim against us in any court of competent jurisdiction.
+You also have the right to complain to or seek advice from a supervisory authority for data protection issues and/or bring a claim against us in any court of competent jurisdiction.

-- Identifiers, such as, name, postal address(es), email address, phone numbers, social security number, passport details, driver’s license number, online identifier, IP address;
+- Identifiers, such as, name, postal address(es), email address, phone numbers, date of birth, social security number, passport details, driver’s license number, online identifier, IP address;

-- Customer Records, name, postal address, email address, phone numbers, date of birth, social security number, passport details, education, employment, employment history, bank account number, financial information, medical information, health insurance information;
+- California Customer Records, such as name, postal address, email address, phone numbers, date of birth, driver’s license number, social security number, passport details, education information, employment information, employment history, bank account number, financial information, medical information, health insurance information;

-- Protected Classifications, such as, race, sex, age, national origin, citizenship status, marital status, sexual orientation, veteran or military status, medical condition;
+- Characteristics of Protected Classifications Under California or Federal Law, such as, race, sex, age, national origin, citizenship status, marital status, sexual orientation, veteran or military status, medical condition;

-- Commercial Information, such as, products or services purchased, other purchasing or consuming tendencies;
+- Commercial Information, such as, products or services purchased or considered, other purchasing or consuming tendencies;

 - Internet or Other Electronic Network Activity, such as, browsing history, search history, website or advertisement interaction;